-For example, whilst AfC uses a 1/365th approach to apportionment (if paid weekly, or 1/12th divided by the number of days in that calendar month, if paid monthly) The national terms and conditions of service for NHS doctors and dentists in training take a 1/12th divided by the number of days in that calendar month approach to apportionment (clause 81 and 82 of schedule 2), there is no reference to apportionment of salaries in the national terms for SAS doctors or consultants.
-Again, we recommend that this issue is checked at a local level to identify and ensure that the differing apportionment provisions in the contracts of the striking staff groups are applied (or dis-applied if the employer is to accept part performance) correctly.
+For example, whilst AfC uses a 1/365th approach to apportionment (if paid weekly, or 1/12th divided by the number of days in that calendar month, if paid monthly).
+The national terms and conditions of service for NHS doctors and dentists in training take a 1/12th divided by the number of days in that calendar month approach to apportionment (clause 81 and 82 of schedule 2).
+For consultants, schedule 20 incorporates section 54 of General Whitley Counsel which states that annual salaries of full-time employees who are paid monthly or weekly are apportioned as follows: